openlvc/federate-base/src/cpp/ucef-cpp-examples/README.md

 ```

 # Simulation configuration file
-This configuration is required to configure the routing of the interactions via OMNeT++ simulator.
-This is only needed by the `OmnetFederate` and it's relative path is currently fixed at `//resources//config//omnetSimConfig.json`.
+This configuration is required to configure the routing of interactions via OMNeT++ simulator.
+This is only needed by the `OmnetFederate` and its relative path is currently fixed at `//resources//config//omnetSimConfig.json`.
 A sample configuration is provided below.

 ```json
 {